The Importance of On-Street Parking2 min read

 Our streets house a range of retail, entertainment, and residential complexes.
 This means they see a flurry of activity and are often the site of a row of parked cars.
 The practice of on-street parking stands in stark contrast to conventional practices that use allotted spaces and garages.
 However, on-street parking has an important role to play in benefiting urban spaces and the street itself.
-Let’s look at why on-street parking is essential to both commercial and residential spaces.
+Let’s look at the importance of on-street parking in both commercial and residential spaces.

 People near business centers and commercial hot spots are more likely to use street parking spaces.
 The fact that these on-street parking spaces have a better turnover as compared to off-street parking enclosures makes it an efficient system of urban planning.